MyHubAlex/feathers-guide/offline/owndata-ownnet.md

 # Own-data and own-net

-## What is the own-data and own-net strategy?
+## What are the own-data and own-net strategies?

 The core data for many mobile applications is unique to the user using the application.
 Since no one other than the user can change that user's data,